NCEA Board of Directors

 Diocese of Tucson

-MOST REVEREND GERALD F. KICANAS, D.D., Ph.D, was appointed chair of the NCEA Board of Directors in 2018.
+MOST REVEREND GERALD F. KICANAS, D.D., Ph.D., was appointed chair of the NCEA Board of Directors in 2018.
 Bishop Kicanas served the Diocese of Tucson since 2003 and became Bishop Emeritus in 2017.
 Before his assignment in Tucson, Bishop Kicanas was appointed Auxiliary Bishop of Chicago on January 24, 1995 and served as Episcopal Vicar of Vicariate I of the Archdiocese of Chicago.
 He was ordained a bishop on March 20, 1995.
-Ordained a priest on April 27, 1967, Bishop Kicanas currently serves on the United States Conference of Catholic Bishops (USCCB) Catholic Education and Communications Committees, the Subcommittee on the Church in Africa and is a member and consultant to the USCCB Subcommittee on Hispanic Affairs.
+Ordained a priest on April 27, 1967, Bishop Kicanas currently serves on the United States Conference of Catholic Bishops (USCCB) Catholic Education Committee, chair of the Subcommittee on Accreditation, consultant to the Subcommittee on the Church in Africa and is a member and consultant to the USCCB Subcommittee on Hispanic Affairs.
 He has chaired and served on several other USCCB committees.
+He served as the secretary and vice president of the United States Conference of Catholic Bishops.
 He is a board member of the Catholic Legal Immigration Network, known as CLINIC.
 He also is the former chairman of the board of directors of Catholic Relief Services (CRS), the U.S. bishops' overseas relief and development agency.
 He continues his involvement with CRS as a member of its Foundation Board.
 He is vice-chancellor of the Catholic Extension Society serving mission dioceses throughout the United States.
-Bishop Kicanas completed post-graduate work in several areas, and earned a Ph.D. in educational psychology, a M.Ed. in guidance and counseling from Loyola University and a licentiate in sacred theology from St. Mary of the Lake Seminary, Mundelein, IL.
+Bishop Kicanas completed post-graduate work in several areas and earned a Ph.D. in educational psychology, a M.Ed. in guidance and counseling from Loyola University and a Licentiate in Sacred Theology from St. Mary of the Lake Seminary, Mundelein, Illinois.

 National Catholic Educational Association